← Back to Real Engineering Stories

 Immediate Fixes (During Incident):

-1. Corrected health check path: Changed from /api/health to /health
+1. Corrected health check path to /health

 Long-Term Improvements: